 How to Check if Your Nintendo Switch is Moddable

-If you want to use custom software (commonly emulators) or allow your Switch to run older Nintendo titles, the only choice would be to mod your device.
+If you want to use custom software (most commonly emulators) or allow your Switch to run older Nintendo titles, the only choice would be to mod your device.
 This process isn’t a simple task, though.
 Not all Switch consoles can be modded, and even for those that can, doing so comes with risks that you should understand.

 This article helps you determine if you can mod your Nintendo Switch and discusses if you should.
 Let’s get started.